 There are many tours of the Church of St. Barbara and the entire Coptic area each day.
 Given the sheer number of attractions in the area, a full day should be allowed for a comprehensive tour of the area.
 The Mar Girgis Station is directly adjacent to Coptic Cairo as well, and this makes it easy to reach.
 Alternatively, a taxi ride can bring a visitor to the main entrances of the Coptic Compound as well.
 This is a “must-see” destination and one that deserves a full day to enjoy.

 If you would like to explore the Coptic Compound and the many other beautiful Cairo tourist attractions such as the Church of St. Barbara, please be sure to check out our wonderful selection of Cairo tour packages.

 We also offer an extensive range of more comprehensive Egyptian tour packages and custom Egypt tours.
 All are private tours which can be tailored specifically to your own personal desires.
-With more than half a century of experience behind us, your satisfaction is well and truly guaranteed – come and explore the historical Church of St. Barbara us.
+With several decades of experience behind us, your satisfaction is well and truly guaranteed – come and explore the historical Church of St. Barbara us.